ngneat/until-destroy/README.md

 }
 ```

-You can set the `checkProperties` option to `true` if you want to unsubscribe from subscriptions automatically:
+You can set the `checkProperties` option to `true` if you want to unsubscribe from subscriptions properties automatically:

 ```ts
 @UntilDestroy({ checkProperties: true })